Ily the Drama Queen Goes to the Vet (Just Released)

 Yes No

 How is the lot laid out?
-Is the traffic flow with-in the lot easy to navigate or will people with oversized vehicles have trouble navigating the lot or pulling into or out of spaces?
+Is the traffic flow within the lot easy to navigate or will people with oversized vehicles have trouble navigating the lot or pulling into or out of spaces?

 Are there spaces for motorcycle parking?
 And if not, is there room to set aside or designate a few spaces for them?
 If you potentially have customers that may come in on bikes, you may want to consider this.